bit-Pro/smart-goals-red/README.md

 Once you have decided what needs fixing, each member of your group should be assigned a goal to rewrite and must make a new branch to make changes.

 All changes must be merged back in using a pull request that is to be reviewed by at least one other team member before merging.
+Follow the lecturer's instructions to protect the master branch in order to require manditory reviewing before merging.

 ### Goals to review: